fruktorum/push-android-sdk/README.md

 DevinoSdk.getInstance().setDefaultDeepLinkAction("scheme", "host");
 ```

-Also you can override default notification icon and icon color.
-Icon must have alpha transparency:
+Also you can override default notification icon and icon color:

 ```
 DevinoSdk.getInstance().setDefaultNotificationIcon(drawable);
 DevinoSdk.getInstance().setDefaultNotificationIconColor(colorInt);
 ```
+Icon must have alpha transparency.

 Also you can adjust the sound for the notification: